ktorn/completium-landing/docs/contract/contract1.md

 <DappFigure img='smart-contract.svg' width='30%'/>

 A smart contract is a program that is executed by the blockchain.
 It is similar to a stored procedure on a public distributed database.
-As such, it must ensure the **logical consistency** and integrity of the data.
+As such, it must ensure the consistency of the **business logic** it implements.

 Smart contracts unleash the full potential of the blockchain because they enable the development of a new class of applications, called *Decentralized Applications* (DApps), which benefit from blockchain's strengths (decentralization, trust-less, immutability, governance by consensus in <Link to='/docs/dapp-tools/tezos'>Tezos</Link> case, ...).